shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 `python recognition/vqvae-s4743500/predict.py`

 Running the command above will load the saved model weights from the `best_vqvae_model.pth` file, which contains the trained model at the epoch where the validation loss was the lowest.
 It will also produce a graph which plots the SSIM scores for every reconstructed image in the test set (saved as `ssim_scores_test_set`), along with creating a folder called `/results` where the best (`/results/best_image.png`) and worst (`/results/worst_image.png`) reconstructions are saved.
-It is assumed that you have access to the same paths configured to access the same train, test, and validation Prostate MRI slices dataset.
+It is assumed that you have access to the same paths configured to access the train, test, and validation Prostate MRI slices dataset.

 ## Reference List
 <a name="1">[1]</a> What is VQ-VAE (Vector Quantized Variational Autoencoder): [https://www.activeloop.ai/resources/glossary/vq-vae-vector-quantized-variational-autoencoder/#:~:text=The%20main%20difference%20between%20them,finite%20set%20of%20learned%20embeddings.](https://www.activeloop.ai/resources/glossary/vq-vae-vector-quantized-variational-autoencoder/#:~:text=The%20main%20difference%20between%20them,finite%20set%20of%20learned%20embeddings.)